- Home

 In 2023, total regular participation in sport and exercise increased to 73%, up from 66% in 2019.

 Excessive sugar, sodium, and saturated fat consumption are key risk factors for chronic diseases.
-We will continue to support Singaporeans to make informed choices.
+We will continue to support Singaporeans in making informed choices.

 Nutri-Grade labelling requirements and advertising prohibitions reduced the median sugar level of prepackaged drinks from 7.1% in Financial Year (FY) 2017 to 4.6% in FY2023, and increased the percentage of healthier beverages graded “A” or “B” purchased from 37% in FY2017 to 71% in FY2023.